ScriptBasic/WinPBX/docs/Oxygen/Procedures.md

 Specifies a parameter of uncertain type, nominally a signed integer of system width (32/64 bits wide).

+Using `any` disables type checking for a particular parameter, and passes the address of the variable on the stack.

 ```
 function f(any*a) {...}
 ```